 That’s why we wrote this article – to help you identify a high-performing industry vertical for your PPC agency.
 Let’s jump in…

 The first area that is important when you are choosing an industry vertical is the viability of the businesses in the sector.

 What type of business operates in this niche?
 How do they charge?
 Will they be a successful candidate for Google Ads services?

 Think about the profit margins of the businesses in this vertical.
 You can’t sell PPC services to a commoditized business with low margins.

 For example, let’s say they are a shoe retailer, or they sell low-ticket accessories.
 Their margins to pay for your services are going to be very small.
-The cost of AdWords combined with their one-time product purchase won’t equate to an appropriate financial buffer.
+The cost of Google Ads combined with their one-time product purchase won’t equate to an appropriate financial buffer.

 It doesn’t make a lot of sense to prospect in these low-margin industries.
 You want to be servicing clients who make enough money from their PPC leads so that they are able to reward you.